-This notoriety reached a turning point with the unveiling of the first complete specimen of Elpistostege watsoni discovered on the planet.
-Remarkably preserved, the Miguasha fish fossils helped us to understand the passage of vertebrates from aquatic to terrestrial life.
+Remarkably preserved, the fish fossils found at Miguasha have helped us understand the passage of vertebrates from aquatic to terrestrial life.

-Permanent exhibit, family activities, Elpi rally, puppet theatre, sand box, lunch counter, shop and picnic areas.
-Trail and cliff not accessible to people with reduced mobility.
+Permanent exhibition, family activities, Elpi treasure hunt, puppet theatre, sandbox, lunch counter Le Dévonien, gift shop and picnic areas.
+The trail and cliff are not accessible to people with reduced mobility.

 - Reservations mandatory for groups.